Minestom/Minestom/.github/README.md

 Our own expanded version for Vanilla can be found [here](https://github.com/Minestom/VanillaReimplementation).

 # Usage
 An example of how to use the Minestom library is available [here](https://github.com/Minestom/Minestom/tree/master/src/main/java/fr/themode/demo).
-You can also check out the vanilla implementation of Minestom [here](https://github.com/Minestom/VanillaReimplementation).
+Alternatively you can check the official wiki [here](https://github.com/Minestom/Minestom/wiki).

 # Why Minestom?
 Minecraft evolved a lot since its release, most of the servers today do not take advantage of vanilla features and even have to struggle because of them.
 Our target audience is those who want to make a completely different server compared to default Minecraft gamemode such as survival or creative building.